afrin321/dolami-coding-test-afrin-haque/README.md

 Over here, please replace "https://afrin321.github.io/dolami-coding-test-afrin-haque/products/" by "localhost:[port]" where port will be the port number on which the React app is running.

+2) When copying product link of each avatar, clicking on the "Copy link" tooltip copies the link to the clipboard.

 Part of the site can be seen on https://afrin321.github.io/dolami-coding-test-afrin-haque/

 Thank you for visiting!